Having up-to-date, standardized address data is key to providing high-quality services and products to customers and stakeholders.

-Whether for mailing, billing, shipping, or marketing purposes, having accurate address data ensures we can deliver exactly what they need.
+Whether for mailing, billing, shipping, or marketing purposes, accurate address data ensures we can deliver exactly what they need.

 This is where address standardization becomes essential.
 It helps adhere to each country’s local postal standards and improves data quality.

-What is Address Standardization?
+What is address standardization?

 For example, the United States Postal Service (USPS) specifies rules for spelling, abbreviations, and formatting in the U.S.